Education Technology Tools

 In addition, we recommend reviewing the current list of educational software tools that are supported by University IT and have been vetted for compliance with the University’s IT security standards and with all relevant law.

 When teaching in person, do you often supplement your instruction by drawing or writing on a whiteboard or chalkboard?
-If so, we recommend the following two resources, each of which guide you through conducting whiteboard or chalkboard-like instruction remotely – either via live zoom sessions, or as part of recorded video lectures.
+If so, we recommend reviewing our virtual whiteboard guide, which will guide you through conducting whiteboard or chalkboard-like instruction remotely—either via live zoom sessions, or as part of recorded video lectures.

 Facilitating Asynchronous Online Discussion